-Trip around the ‘Fruit Loops’ is a foodie adventure - take a drive around the South and North River Road plantations and collect some fresh seasonal produce.
+A trip around the ‘Fruit Loop’ is a foodie adventure - take a drive around the South and North River Road plantations and collect some fresh seasonal produce.

 You can also visit some of the banana plantations and select from Western Australia’s best produce at the Carnarvon Growers' Market which is held in front of the Visitors Centre every Saturday from mid-May to October.